-Swansea University is committed to ensuring digital accessibility for people with disabilities.
+Swansea University Digital Humanities team is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone, and applying the relevant accessibility standards.

-Swansea University takes the following measures to ensure accessibility of Events:
+Swansea University Digital Humanities team takes the following measures to ensure accessibility of Events:

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Events is partially conformant with WCAG 2.0 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+Events is not assessed with WCAG 2.1 level AA.
+Not assessed means that the content has not been evaluated or the evaluation results are not available.

 We welcome your feedback on the accessibility of Events.
 Please let us know if you encounter accessibility barriers on Events: